Sign in

 Prepress Costs of Custom Packaging

 Prepress is the process of preparing your custom packaging designs for printing.
 This includes tasks such as converting the digital artwork file to the correct format for printing (CMYK) and checking the file for errors like missing fonts, incorrect sizing, or low-resolution artwork.
-We recommend an artwork resolution of 800 ppi at Sttark to ensure your artwork prints crisp and clear.
+We recommend an artwork resolution of 800 ppi to ensure your artwork prints crisp and clear.
 The minimum artwork resolution for print is 300 ppi (pixels per inch).

 The cost of prepress is typically baked into the price of your order.
 Additional Prepress costs may be needed depending on the number of changes that need to be made.
 Some simple file changes may be made by Prepress Artists, but you should not expect this to be the case for all label and packaging printers.